On Generalizations of Pairwise Compatibility Graphs: Preliminaries

 Given two graphs $G_1=(V,E_1)$ and $G_2=(V,E_2)$ on the same set of vertices, the graph $G=(V,E_1 \cap E_2)$ is the {\em intersection graph} of $G_1$ and $G_2$, whereas the graph $G=(V,E_1 \cup E_2)$ is their {\em union graph}.
 In this latter case, we also say that $G_1$ and $G_2$ {\em cover} the edges of $G$.

 In the following, we recall some definitions and results that will be useful in the rest of the paper.

-\begin{definition} [\cite{KPM03}] Given a tree $T$ and an interval $I$ of nonnegative real numbers, the \emph{pairwise compatibility graph} (PCG) associated to $T$ and $I$, denoted as $PCG(T,I)$, is a graph $G=(V,E)$ whose vertex set $V$ coincides with $Leaves(T)$ and $e=\{u,v\}$ belongs to $E$ if and only if $d_{T}(u,v) \in I$. \\ A graph $G$ is a PCG if there exists the pair $(T,I)$ such that $G=PCG(T,I)$. \end{definition}
+\begin{definition} [\cite{KPM03}] Given a tree $T$ and an interval $I$ of nonnegative real numbers, the \emph{pairwise compatibility graph} (PCG) associated to $T$ and $I$, denoted as $PCG(T,I)$, is a graph $G=(V,E)$ whose vertex set $V$ coincides with $Leaves(T)$ and $e=\{u,v\}$, with $u\neq v$, belongs to $E$ if and only if $d_{T}(u,v) \in I$. \\ A graph $G$ is a PCG if there exists the pair $(T,I)$ such that $G=PCG(T,I)$. \end{definition}

-Several closure properties of the PCG class under some graph operations have been studied and we use the following result: \begin{property}[\cite{CMPS13}] Let $G$ be a PCG, then: \begin{enumerate} \item any graph obtained from $G$ by adding a new node with degree $1$ is PCG (Theorem 10); \item the graph obtained from $G$ by adding a new node having the same neighborhood of any given vertex $x$ is a PCG (Theorem 11). \end{enumerate} \end{property}
+Several closure properties of the PCG class under some graph operations have been studied and we use the following result: \begin{property}[\cite{CMPS13}] Let $G$ be a PCG, then: \begin{enumerate} \item any graph obtained from $G$ by adding a new vertex with degree $1$ is a PCG (Theorem 10); \item the graph obtained from $G$ by adding a new vertex having the same neighborhood of any given vertex $x$ is a PCG (Theorem 11). \end{enumerate} \end{property}

 Furthermore, the next property allows us to work only with natural numbers. \begin{property}[\cite{CMPS13}] If a graph $G$ is a $PCG$ then there exist a tree $T$ whose edges are weighted by natural numbers and $a,b$ in $\mathbb{N}$, with $a \leq b$ such that $G=PCG(T,[a,b])$. \end{property}